-- Provision of support to lease and licence holders in regard to completion of required forms and application information, including in regard to ATAB submissions and administrative requirements. - Ensure new lease and licence applications meet the requirements outlined in PIRSA Fisheries and Aquaculture's zone policy requirements where applicable. - Provision of support to lease and licence holders in regard to the submission of required forms to the State Commission Assessment Panel (SCAP) and/or relevant local government councils. - Ensure the development of the terms and conditions of leases and licences address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of the Act and other relevant legislation.
+- Provision of support to lease and licence holders in regard to completion of required forms and application information in regard to ATAB submissions and administrative requirements. - Ensure new lease and licence applications meet the requirements outlined in PIRSA Fisheries and Aquaculture's zone policy requirements where applicable. - Provision of support to lease and licence holders in regard to the submission of required forms to the State Commission Assessment Panel (SCAP) and/or relevant local government councils.

-1 Fee for Service activity refers to work undertaken by PIRSA to process applications submitted by individual companies relating specifically to their own activities.
+1 Fee for Service activity refers to work undertaken by PIRSA to process applications submitted by individuals and companies relating specifically to their own site/s.
 It does not include activities that are relevant to the whole industry sector.